When I traveled to Mexico with Aida last fall I was smitten on our very first meal upon crossing the border.

 I’m itching to get back to Baja, but in the meantime I had to at least recreate those chilaquiles.
-Because, let's be real: fresh, fried corn tortilla strips, bathed in a earthy, sweet, and subtly spicy beet and sesame seed salsa, with creamy cheese, and topped with a fried egg?
-That's not something I’m willing to wait for.
+Because, let’s be real: fresh, fried corn tortilla strips, bathed in an earthy, sweet, and subtly spicy beet and sesame seed salsa, with creamy cheese, and topped with a fried egg?
+That’s not something I’m willing to wait for.

 Oh, and word to the wise: don’t wear anything you wouldn’t mind getting stained when making the chilaquiles, or better yet, cover up with an apron.
 The sauce will spatter when you add it to the oil and beet salsa does not come out easily.

 Spicy Beet Chilaquiles Recipe

 - 1 pound small (about 4) beets

 - 1/3 cup toasted sesame seeds plus more for garnish

 - 2 medium serrano chiles stemmed and chopped, plus some thin slices for garnish

 - 1/4 cup freshly-squeezed lime juice (from about 4 limes), plus more lime halves for garnish

 - 2 teaspoons kosher salt plus more for salting the tortilla squares